Lauracejas/Personal-Portfolio-LauraC/README.md

 ## Description

-This repository is my personal portfolio that I create to showcase my skills, my most important work and the thought processes behind it.
+- This repository is my personal portfolio that I create to showcase my skills, my most important work and the thought processes behind it.
 Here you can know a little about me, you can contact me through email, phone, GitHub and LinkedIn and you can also find my resume.
+- Following the requirements, I made the HTML and CSS files as short and accessible as I could.
+In the HTML file I created three sections in the main to divide the content (about me, work, and contact me).
+- In the CSS and HTML file I commented out any changes made to the code for futures developers understand.

 ## Requirements